-and attractions, an interactive education expedition, keynote speakers, and a youth area with free activities for kids of all ages.
+tive education expedition. keynote speakers, and a youth area with free activities for kids of all ages.

 EarthFest is excited to celebrate Earth Day at the same venue as last year, the Knoxville Botanical Gardens, which offers plenty of green space, views of the mountains and access to public transportation.